1871fotc/fotc/docs/cemetery/finding-graves.md

 ## Markers

 Markers can be seen on, or embedded into, graves.
 They represent a person buried in the grave.
-There is no simple way to link a person's marker to the appropriate grave (portion-section-plot).
+There is no simple way to link a person's marker to the appropriate grave (portion-section-grave).

 ![](../assets/markers.jpg)

 *<small>Grave markers found on the grass, separated from their grave.</small>*

 To map a marker to a grave, you need to look up old portion books.
-For example Portion 1, Section 1, Plot 1 maps to Marker XI 755.
+For example Portion 1, Section 1, Grave 1 maps to Marker XI 755.

 ![](../assets/portion-ledger.png)